-VA Benefits under the G.I.
-Bill or other Veterans' Administration programs may be available.
-Eligible students should visit the Student Financial Services Office to complete paperwork for educational benefits.
+Veterans' benefits may be available under the G.I.
+Bill or other Veterans' Administration programs.
+Eligible students should visit the VA Certifying Official in the Financial Aid Office to complete paperwork for educational benefits.
+Visit the Veterans webpage for more information.

 Lackawanna College also complies with the requirements of Title 38 United States Code Section 3679(e).
 This policy allows any covered individual to attend or participate in the course of education during the period beginning on the date the individual provides the institution a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website e-Benefits, or a VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates:

-- The date on which payment from the VA is made to the intuition. - 90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility.
+- 1. The date on which payment from the VA is made to the intuition. - 2.
+90 days (about 3 months) after the date, the institution certified tuition and fees after receiving the student's certificate of eligibility.